Sashie/skDragonRecode/readme.md

 remove player from clientside players of effect "uniqueid" delete clientside players of effect "uniqueid"
 ```
-Note:
+> **Note:**
-    - If the list is deleted all players can see the effect !
+> - If the list is deleted, all players can see the effect again.
-    - Using this expression makes that effect the no longer plays to the whole world, only the player list.
+> - Using this expression ensures the effect no longer plays globally—it is only visible to the specified player list.
 ---

 ## Syntax Documentation